-Junior Syndicate Yrs 1 & 2 Students aged 5 and 6 years old
+Junior Syndicate Yrs 1 and 2 Students aged 5 and 6 years old

-Middle Syndicate Yrs 3 & 4 Students aged 7 and 8 years old
+Middle Syndicate Yrs 3 and 4 Students aged 7 and 8 years old

-Senior Syndicate Yrs 5 & 6 Students aged 9 and 10 years old
+Senior Syndicate Yrs 5 and 6 Students aged 9 and 10 years old

 After a short settling in time students are assessed in speaking, listening, reading and writing.